-The Oregon Zoo operates as a conditional use within the City of Portland's Open Spaces zoning designation.
-Conditional uses are uses that may be allowed by the city in a base zone in which they are otherwise not permitted, so long as certain conditions are met.
-As an institution that is more or less continually redeveloping, the Oregon Zoo must obtain a longer-term process approval through the City of Portland's 10-year conditional use master plan (CU MS).
-The conditional use CU MS serves as the guiding land use and development master plan for the Oregon Zoo.
-The city originally approved a CU MS for the zoo in 1997, which remained in effect until 2013.
+The Oregon Zoo operates as a Conditional Use within the City of Portland's Open Spaces zoning designation.
+Conditional Uses are uses that may be allowed by the city in a base zone in which they are otherwise not permitted, so long as impacts are managed and imposed conditions are met.
+As an institution that is more or less continually redeveloping, the Oregon Zoo utilized an alternative process for approval through the City of Portland's Conditional Use Master Plan (CUMS), which allows a longer-term (10-year) window of development.
+The CUMS serves as the guiding land use and development master plan for the Oregon Zoo.
+The city originally approved a CUMS for the zoo in 1997, which remained in effect until 2013.
 By 2010, all of the projects originally identified in the 1997 plan had been completed or were in the process of being completed, thus necessitating a new conditional use master plan.